 Our Snack Food Products segment primarily distributes products manufactured by us.
 All items within this segment are considered similar products and have been aggregated at this level.
 The dry sausage division includes products such as jerky, meat snacks, salami, sausage, and pepperoni products.
-During the first quarter of fiscal year 2025, our snack food products division sold approximately 170 different items through customer-owned distribution centers and a direct-store-delivery network serving approximately 21,000 supermarkets, mass merchandise and convenience retail stores located in all 50 states.
+During the second quarter of fiscal year 2025, our snack food products division sold approximately 170 different items through customer-owned distribution centers and a direct-store-delivery network serving approximately 21,000 supermarkets, mass merchandise and convenience retail stores located in all 50 states.

 Products produced or distributed by the Snack Food Products segment are supplied to customers through either direct delivery to customer warehouses or direct-store-delivery to retail locations.
 We utilize customer managed warehouse distribution centers to lower distribution cost.
 Products delivered to the customer's warehouse are then distributed to the store where they are resold to the end consumer.
-Our direct-store-delivery system focus emphasizes high quality service and supply of our premium branded products to our customers.
-We also provide the service of setting up and maintaining the display and restocking our products.
+Our direct-store-delivery system focus emphasizes high quality service and supply of our premium branded and private label products to our customers.
+We also provide the service of setting up and maintaining the display of and restocking our products.

-Results of Operations for the Twelve Weeks Ended January 24, 2025, and January 26, 2024
+Results of Operations for the Twelve Weeks Ended April 18, 2025, and April 19, 2024